Vegan Cinnamon Cookies

-Add 1 teaspoon of vanilla and mix it into the butter/sugar mixture.
+Add 1 teaspoon of vanilla and mix it into the margarine/sugar mixture.

 In a small separate bowl, mix together 150g of all-purpose flour (1 cup + 2 tablespoons) and 2 teaspoons of ground cinnamon.
 If you don’t want a strong cinnamon flavour, just use 1 teaspoon instead of 2.

-Add the flour/cinnamon mixture to the bowl with the butter mixture.
+Add the flour/cinnamon mixture to the bowl with the margarine mixture.
 Use a wooden spoon to mix it together and when it starts to stick, use your hands to form a dough.

 Place the dough in the fridge to chill for 30 minutes.

 Preheat your oven to 180°C/350°F and line a cookie tray with baking paper (if it’s not non-stick).

 Remove the dough from the fridge and gently knead it in your hands to get rid of any cracks.

 Lightly flour your surface and rolling pin and roll the dough out until it’s around 1/4 of an inch thick.

 If it’s too sticky, add a little more flour to the dough.
 If it’s too dry, add a small splash of plant-based milk.

 Cut out your shapes with a 2.5-inch cookie cutter.
 I purchased mine from Dobbies.
 If using a 2.5-inch cutter, you should get around 20 cookies.

 I used a 1-inch cutter (also from Dobbies) to make the mini star cookies.